Molly Fink: Marriage

-In India
+In British India

-Molly spent five months in India suffering ostracism by the British officialdom, even surviving a poisoning attempt.
+Molly spent five months in British India suffering ostracism by the British officialdom, even surviving a poisoning attempt.
 On 22 November 1915, Martanda presented his new Maharani to his subjects at a lavish public ceremony in Pudukkottai.
 However, though a warm welcome was accorded by the people of Pudukkottai state, the government of British India refused to grant her official recognition.
 Afflicted by a sudden, mysterious bout of vomiting and diarrhoea soon after her arrival in Pudukkottai, Molly was moved first to Trichinopoly and then to Sylk's Hotel, Ootacamund by Martanda.
 Soon after checking in at Sylk's Hotel, Martanda had Molly's health examined by his Major Robb, a government medical examiner who found traces of oleander, a traditional poison in her vomitus.
 Martanda applied to the Indian government for the purchase of a house in Ootacamund for Molly's safety but the officials refused.
 Frustrated, Martanda left India with Molly in 1916.